johnrearden/pa-data-driven-design/README.md

   - Type of graph: 2D or 3D

 ### Page 7: Domain Specific Analysis
-- State business requirement 6 and 7
+- Reasoning around BR 6 and 7
-- Two plots that answers each Hypothesis
+- Two plots that embodies the answer to BR 6 and 7

 ### Page 8: Project Hypothesis and Validation
 - Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
 - Hypothesis.
 - Conclusions.
-- How to validate.
+- Validation.

 ### Page 9: ML: Predict Wing Span
-- State business requirement 4
-- Considerations and conclusions after the pipeline is trained
+- Considerations and conclusions of metrics (RE and R-squared) and if target is meet (BR4)
-- Mean Squared Error
-- Mean Error (ME) and Relative Error
+- Error Analysis
+  - MAE
+  - MSE
+  - RMSE
-- Feature Importance DataFrame
+  - RE
+  - R squared
-- Feature Names
+- Model Summary
 - Predicted vs Actual Plot
 - Residuals Distribution Plot
-- Residuals vs Fitted Plot
+- Residuals vs. Fitted Plot
+- Confusion Matrix
+- Feature Importance Data Frame
-- X Test Head
+- X Test
-- X Train Head
+- X Train
 - Y Test
 - Y Train
 - Wingspan Predictor Model Summary

 ### Page 10: ML: Cluster Analysis
-- State business requirement 5
-- Considerations and conclusions after the pipeline is trained
+- Considerations and conclusions of metrics (silhouette score) and if target is meet (BR5)
-- Present ML pipeline steps
+- Cluster ML Pipeline steps
-- The features the model was trained with
+- Analysis of Sillhouette Plot
 - Silhouette plot
 - Clusters distribution
 - Relative Percentage (%) of Multi Engine in each cluster
 - The most important features to define a cluster
+- Description of the most important features to define a cluster
 - Cluster Profiles

 ## Outlook